KasparEtter/ef1p/pages/internet/internet.md

 DNS acts as a [distributed database](https://en.wikipedia.org/wiki/Distributed_database), which stores the information associated with domain names on numerous machines distributed all over the Internet.
-These machines are called [name servers](https://en.wikipedia.org/wiki/Name_server) and each entry they store is called a [resource record (RR)](https://en.wikipedia.org/wiki/Domain_Name_System#Resource_records).
+These machines are called [name servers](https://en.wikipedia.org/wiki/Name_server), and each entry they store is called a [resource record (RR)](https://en.wikipedia.org/wiki/Domain_Name_System#Resource_records).
 While some name servers provide the [authoritative answer](https://en.wikipedia.org/wiki/Name_server#Authoritative_answer) to queries regarding the domain names for which they are responsible, others simply store these answers for a limited period of time.
-Such temporary storage is known as [caching](https://en.wikipedia.org/wiki/Cache_(computing)) and it allows other machines in the same network to look up the information faster.
+Such temporary storage is known as [caching](https://en.wikipedia.org/wiki/Cache_(computing)), and it allows other devices in the same network to look up the information faster.
 Caching is also important to distribute the load more evenly among name servers, which improves the scalability of the Domain Name System.
 Each record specifies how long it can be [cached](https://en.wikipedia.org/wiki/Domain_Name_System#Record_caching), which limits how outdated the answer to a query can be.
-This expiration period is called [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live) and a common value for this is one hour.
+This expiration period is called [time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live), and a common value for this is one hour.
 This means that if you change a DNS record with such a TTL value, you have to wait for up to one hour